-A passive portfolio management approach is appropriate for many 401k plan participants.
+A passive investment management approach is appropriate for many 401k plan participants.
 But indexing isn’t right for everyone.
-Many 401k plan investors are not satisfied with market average returns.
-Nor do they feel it makes sense to lock-in 100% of every market decline.
-Many 401k plan participants believe they can consistently outperform market averages by applying a little of the right knowledge.
-Think there is no point to active management?
-Consider the following to make active management work in your 401k plan account:
+Many participants are not satisfied with market average returns.
+Nor do they feel it makes sense to lock in 100% of every market decline.

 Eliminate closet indexers

 Purge closet indexers from your 401k plan.
 They never significantly beat their benchmarks and give active management a bad name.
 This is where excess cost resides in your 401k.
 How do you identify a closet index fund?
 Look at a fund’s active share.
 A low active share percentage can mean that the fund is a closet indexer.
 A high active share percentage indicates divergence from the benchmark.
 This weighting difference is generally the result of intentional allocations the portfolio managers have made to what they believe will be better-performing securities.

 Invest in index funds in those asset classes that are efficient — where it is hard for a mutual fund manager to significantly and consistently beat the benchmark.
 A nice listing of efficient and inefficient asset classes may be found here.